Synthesized-Isotropic Narrowband Channel Parameter Extraction from Angle-Resolved Wideband Channel Measurements: Evaluations

 \section{Evaluations}

-Although the correction factor has been formulated, the estimation accuracy of the synthesized power can vary depending on the multipath channel conditions.
-Therefore, we validate the effectiveness of the proposed correction factor through numerical simulations.
+cyan{(R3-1)(R3-3)}{Although the correction factor has been formulated, the estimation accuracy of the synthesized power can vary depending on the multipath channel conditions.
+Therefore, we validate the effectiveness of the proposed correction factor through numerical simulations.}{Although the correction factor has been formulated, its practical value must be verified by showing how accurately the synthesized power can be recovered under realistic multipath conditions.
+To this end, we validate the proposed method in two complementary ways: (i) by simulation, where the true channel power is known and the estimation error can be directly quantified, and (ii) by measurement, where the synthesized PL is compared with a reference measurement.}